• Skip to primary navigation

 Vegetarian white bean chili is a hearty and savory one pot recipe that comes together in less than 30 minutes.
 Loaded with two types of beans, and seasoned with green chiles, ground cumin, and garlic, this easy chili recipe is the perfect healthy comfort food for a busy weeknight or game day.

-What's better than a bowl of hearty vegetarian chili on a brisk fall night?
+What's better than a bowl of vegetarian chili on a brisk fall night?
 It's comforting, nutritious, and it warms your belly.
-In this meatless chili recipe, we skip the tomatoes and make a classic vegetarian white bean chili that's also dairy-free.
+In this meatless chili recipe, we skip the tomatoes and make a classic vegetarian white chili that's also dairy-free.

 Serve it on game day or meal-prep for an upcoming busy week!